scottjones03/Algorithms1/README.md

-# Algorithms1
+# Algorithms
-Study of algorithms in mainly ocaml
+Study of algorithms and data structures in mainly ocaml